gietema/bookmarks/README.md

-# Pocket to GitHub Pages Bookmarks
+# Save Pocket bookmarks to file on GitHub

 Small script that gets links that are added to Pocket, and pushes new changes to a file on GitHub.